-On this site, you can read more about API/APIS, ESTA and eTA, submit your APIS information, and apply for ESTA or eTA travel authorization via the official government application systems.
+On this page, you can read more about API/APIS, ESTA and eTA.
+There are links for submitting your APIS information, and applying for ESTA or eTA travel authorization via the official government application systems.

 Three countries within the Icelandair route network require certain passenger information to be transmitted prior to departure for all flights to and from the country.
 These are the United States, Canada and the United Kingdom.

-The U.S. requires more advance on certain data elements.
-Advance Passenger Information System (APIS) is API information required by U.S. authorities of all persons travelling to and from the country.
+The USA requires more advance on certain data elements.
+Advance Passenger Information System (APIS) is API information required by US authorities of all persons traveling to and from the country.
 All air carriers, including Icelandair, are bound by law to transmit API/APIS information prior to departure.
 Passengers must provide this information or risk being denied passage.

-ATTENTION: We kindly ask passengers that are travelling to and from the United States to use the electronic APIS to update their API/APIS information, if it has not already been done during reservation.
-You can find provide and update your APIS information via Manage Your Booking.
+We kindly ask passengers who are travelling to and from the United States to use the electronic APIS to update their API/APIS information, if it has not already been done during reservation.
+You can provide and update your APIS information via Manage Your Booking.

 Citizens of certain countries and territories need a visa to visit or transit Canada.
-Further information on visa requirements and visa exemptions can be found on http://www.cic.gc.ca/english/visit/visas-all.asp.
+Further information on visa requirements and visa exemptions can be found on the Canadian Government's entry requirements page.

-For other passengers, Canada has introduced a mandatory entry requirement, known as an Electronic Travel Authorization (eTA), for visa-exempt foreign nationals traveling to or transiting through Canada by air.
-Exceptions include U.S. citizens and travellers with a valid visa.
+For other passengers, Canada has introduced a mandatory entry requirement, known as an Electronic Travel Authorization (eTA), for visa-exempt foreign nationals travelling to or transiting through Canada by air.
+Exceptions include US citizens and travelers with a valid visa.

-Travellers will need an eTA before they can board their flight to Canada.
-Eligible travellers can apply online.
+Travelers will need an eTA before they can board their flight to Canada.
+Eligible travelers can apply online.
 To find out more, visit Canada.ca/eTA.